-2. Lack of a plan: Many participants jump into CISSP preparation without a set plan.
+Many participants jump into CISSP preparation without a set plan.
 It makes all the sense to spend some time and plan your journey to CISSP.
 Without having a roadmap and a perfect plan, you are bound to get derailed.
 Don’t let that happen to you as time is precious, Plan it better.
-And if you don’t have an idea how to plan, follow the Mission CISSP 100 days Plan.
+And if you don’t have an idea how to plan, follow the Mission CISSP 100-day Plan.
 The plan is designed to provide you small bytes each day for you to easily consume and prepare you end-to-end for your CISSP Journey.
 But what if your work and personal commitment derail your plan?
 The answer is to bounce back with double force and realign the plan.
-There are few passionate professionals in Cybersecurity who understand this challenge and Manoj has made sure if you get derailed in the overall journey, you are still supported by free enrolment in the next 100 day's journey.
+There are few passionate professionals in Cybersecurity who understand this challenge and Manoj has made sure if you get derailed in the overall journey, you are still supported by free enrolment in the next 100 days.

-3. Lack of a common book to prepare for CISSP: Hey, that’s true.
-Though (ISC)2 recommends reading the Official CBK, however, it may be hard to comprehend.
+Hey, that’s true.
+Though (ISC)2 recommends reading the Official CBK, it may be hard to comprehend.
 That is where students refer to other officially accredited books by (ISC)2, like Shon Harris or Sybex version 9.
 With us moving into a media-oriented world, reading books can be a boring proposition.
-More importantly, if you are not able to comprehend a topic correctly, you make a wrong thumb rule for yourself.
+More importantly, if you cannot comprehend a topic correctly, you make a wrong thumb rule for yourself.
 Moreover, you will find many topics missing while inter-comparing these books and that also becomes a big factor in failures.
 The best solution to the issue is to hear the videos first from an experienced CISSP mentor like Manoj and then go through very concise notes already embedded into the bundled end-to-end preparation program by Cybernous.
 Yes, it's true!
 This course has inbuilt notes for each day which has the best of CBK, Shon Harris, and Sybex in a very concise manner and to the point.

-5. Not Having the Right Mindset: I have seen candidates failing CISSP after reading 3 different books 3 times and practicing over 6000 questions while many candidates pass CISSP after just reading 1 book and practicing only 500 questions.
+I have seen candidates failing CISSP after reading 3 different books 3 times and practicing over 6000 questions while many candidates pass CISSP after just reading 1 book and practicing only 500 questions.
 It’s all about setting up the right mindset.
 Now, will a boot camp help if you need to change your perception?
-Of Couse not!
-Your mindset should align with the requirement of (the ISC)2 CISSP Exam.
+Of course not!
+Your mindset should align with the requirements of (the ISC)2 CISSP Exam.
 Always take some time to prepare for CISSP and set up your mindset to align with a CISO mindset.
 You need to have a balanced mindset between business and security.
 Also, the intent should always be to eradicate a challenge forever and not jump in to fix it at that moment.